influxdata/telegraf/docs/specs/tsd-008-probe-on-startup.md

 authentication, missing permissions, or non-existent endpoints.
 3. Otherwise, return `nil` indicating the plugin will be fully functional.

-## Configuration

-The Telegraf project has already introduced the `startup_error_behavior` configuration which allows the user to define how Telegraf should behave if the plugin fails to start.
-The `ignore` value allows the plugin to be ignored if the `Start()`/`Connect()` method returns an error.
-We propose to add an additional value to this parameter called `probe`, that will behave as a superset of the `ignore` behavior.
-When `startup_error_behavior=probe`, Telegraf will perform the following steps on plugin startup:

-1. Check if the plugin implements `ProbePlugin`.
-If it does not, Telegraf will fatally exit with a log message indicating that the supplied configuration is invalid for the plugin.
-2. Call the `Start()` or `Connect()` method.
-3. If an error is returned, cause the plugin to be ignored in the same manner as if `ignore` was specified.
-4. Call `Probe()`.
-If `Probe()` returns an error, cause the plugin to be ignored.

 ## Plugin Requirements

 Plugins that allow probing must implement  the `ProbePlugin` interface.
 The